ruidi-huang/catalyse/biorender-codex-spec.md

 - Reject empty input
 - Normalize and validate URL format
-- If the model output fails schema validation, show a friendly error
+- If the model output fails schema validation, return the hardcoded Moderna fallback payload
 - If Orgo run fails, show a retry button
 - Never expose stack traces in UI